Configure LAPS with a Custom Credential entry

-The following guide describe how to add a PowerShell script in a Custom Credential entry to connect on remote machine using Microsoft LAPS.
+The following guide describes how to add a PowerShell script in a custom credentials entry to connect on a remote machine using Windows LAPS (formerly Microsoft Laps).

-1. In Remote Desktop Manager , create a new Custom Credential entry.
+1. In Remote Desktop Manager, create a new entry in the ribbon under the Edit tab.

-2. Add the following PowerShell script in General - Command.
+5. Add the following PowerShell script in the Command box.

-• Please note that it uses the $HOST$ variable for the -ComputerName switch of the Get-AdmPwdPassword cmdlet and use the $PARAMETER1$ variable for the username (see step 3 below).
+Please note that the script uses the $HOST$ variable for the -ComputerName switch of the Get-LapsADPassword cmdlet and use the $PARAMETER1$ variable for the username (see step 3 below).

 if ($isImport)